charlottedaumal/microtubule-tracking/README_MiTrack.md

 This plugin has been developed to allow for a fast and efficient way to track fluorescently tagged EB-3 proteins in a cell to study microtubule dynamics.
 In this plugin was included :
+- Segmentation and tracking algorithm of the microtubules
-- color coding of the trajectories according to the orientation
+- Methods to compute the average or instantaneous speed and orientation of extending microtubules
+- Quantitative plots generation of speed and orientation distributions
-- computation of the microtubule speed
+- Coloring methods to visualise speed changes or orientation of the trajectories

 ## ⚙️ How to use it ?

 ### Installation
-- include dependencies
+Install the .jar file named ## name ## into your `Fiji.app > plugins` folder and restart Fiji to finish the installation of the plugin.
+## name of the file

+This does not require any additionnal package or dependencies to work aside from the core ImageJ functionalities.

 ### Plugin data
 This plugin was designed to segment and track microtubules extending.
 It was